keylime/ansible-keylime/README.md

 Alternately you can set `openssl` which has no other dependencies.

-You now need to start the following three services.
+You now need to start the following services.

 `# keylime_verifier`

 `# keylime_registrar`

-`# keylime_agent`
+To run the agent, navigate to the rust-keylime directory and start the agent.

+`# RUST_LOG=keylime_agent=trace cargo run `

 | Note: Keylime Agent requires a TPM active that the agent can take ownership on|
 | --- |